gavinshelley3/learning-mongo/lesson3/README.md

 ![DELETE response](/screenshots/delete-response.png)

-Take a look at the `src/Home.vue` component in the front end to see why it immediately sends a GET response after the DELETE succeeds.
+If you cant find the front end that you created, you can use [this one](front-end).